-Best Hotels in Portland Downtown
+Best places to stay in Portland Downtown:

 Some of the shops are even considered to be as iconic as the area itself, such as Powell’s City Of Books, which has been in operation since 1971.

 Perhaps the most notable example of this repurposing though is the Brewery Blocks.
 Found at what was once the Weinhard Brewery, which operated from 1864 to 1999, it is now a 5 block shopping district.
-People can spend days browsing stores or enjoying food and drink in the bars or restaurants, all while being surrounded by history.
+People can spend days browsing stores or enjoying food and drink in bars or restaurants, all while being surrounded by history.

 Other than retail and hospitality, there is one other industry that is thriving in this part of town, and that is art galleries.
 Institutions like the Elizabeth Leach Gallery and the Blue Sky Gallery give visitors the chance to take in some of the greatest local works of art, while surrounded by the city’s iconic architecture.

-Despite the built up nature of the area, both now and in its past, that isn’t the only thing The Pearl District has going for it.
+Despite the built-up nature of the area, both now and in its past, that isn’t the only thing The Pearl District has going for it.
 For those who would rather get a little more nature during their trip, you also have a collection of parks at your disposal.

 In an area known as the North Park Blocks, you have a trio of parks that includes Jamison Square, Tanner Springs Park, and The Fields Park.
 With fountains, tidal pools, waterfalls, creeks, wetlands, walking trails, and even a dog park, it is a fabulous place to kick back and relax in nature for a while.

-Located immediately to the northwest of The Pearl District, the Northwest District/Nob Hill area is a largely residential neighbourhood, which also has a number of retail opportunities.
+Located immediately to the northwest of The Pearl District, the Northwest District/Nob Hill area is a largely residential neighborhood, which also has a number of retail opportunities.
 Many of the buildings display Craftsman and Old Portland styles, giving it a traditional and historical feel

 The area is largely broken into three separate sections, known as Uptown or NW 23rd Ave, NW 21st Ave, and The Alphabet District.
 Of the three, NW 21st Ave is the main commercial district in the area, featuring bars, restaurants, clubs, pubs, and a theatre, covering visitors of all tastes and budgets.

-The Uptown part of the neighbourhood features many similar features to those I mentioned in the previous section.
+The Uptown part of the neighborhood features many similar features to those I mentioned in the previous section.
 However, while the actual amenities may be similar, it is their price and standing that sets them apart.

 What you will find here is generally more upmarket than the establishments you will find on NW 21st Avenue.
-Upscale stores, swanky clothing boutiques and gourmet cafes, bistros and restaurants will appeal to those with slightly more expensive taste.
+Upscale stores, swanky clothing boutiques and gourmet cafes, bistros, and restaurants will appeal to those with slightly more expensive taste.

 For the music lovers out there, this is also where you will find Tender Loving Empire.
 A local record label and store that makes goods with locally sourced materials, it is a great place to get to grips with the music and culture of the city.

-The third section of the neighbourhood, The Alphabet District, is a primarily residential area, where its main notoriety is for the naming of its streets, which are each named with a different letter, in alphabetical order.
+The third section of the neighborhood, The Alphabet District, is a primarily residential area, where its main notoriety is for the naming of its streets, which are each named with a different letter, in alphabetical order.

 It is also the childhood home of The Simpsons creator Matt Groening, so you may notice many of the streets share names with characters from the show.